Parto83/chapter-3-worksheet/README.md

         print("Correct!")
    else:
         print("Incorrect.")
-The options will only print out after an input is given
+This program prints the options only after an input is given.

  5. There are two things wrong with this code that tests if x is set to a positive value.
 One prevents it from running, and the other is subtle.